SmokeMonsterPacks/Nt-Mini-Noir-Jailbreak/README.md

 Gameboy Core Release Notes
 --------------------------

 The Gameboy core supports games using MBC1, MBC2, MBC3 (except RTC saving) and MBC5 (except rumble).
-You must select the Gameboy's bootstrap (BIOS) for it to work.  `dmgbios.bin` is the default file to be loaded if found in the `/BIOS/` directory.
-The Super Gameboy bootstrap also seems to work and skips the scrolling intro.
+You must select the Gameboy's bootstrap (BIOS) for it to work.  `dmgbios.bin` (expected CRC32: `59C8598E`) is the default file to be loaded if found in the `/BIOS/` directory.
+The Super Gameboy bootstrap `dmgbios2.bin` (example CRC32: `EC8A83B9`) also seems to work and skips the scrolling intro.

 Gameboy Color Core Release Notes
 ---------------------------------

 The Gameboy Color core supports games using MBC1, MBC2, MBC3 (except RTC saving) and MBC5 (except rumble).
-You must select the Gameboy Color's bootstrap (BIOS) for it to work.  `gbcbios.bin` is the default file to be loaded if found in the `/BIOS/` directory.
+You must select the Gameboy Color's bootstrap (BIOS) for it to work.  `gbcbios.bin` (expected CRC32: `41884E46`) is the default file to be loaded if found in the `/BIOS/` directory.

 Intellivision Core Release Notes